 Option 2: Private Google Access with internet access provided by on-premises or customer VPC

-traffic, internet access and public IP services should be disabled for the
+For all traffic, disable internet access and public IP services for the

 If you provide internet access on-premises or through your VPC network, remove any allocated public IP addresses and point-to-site VPN gateways before you disable public IP service.
-Make sure that the route is visible in the customer VPC network and that the route is exported to the tenant VPC network.
+Make sure that the route is visible in your VPC network and that the route is exported to the tenant VPC network.

-Finally, access to Google APIs will need to use the restricted virtual IP address, so DNS must be configured accordingly with the required CNAME and A records, and access to Google APIs will be through the Google Organization, not through the customer VPC network.
+Finally, access to Google APIs uses the restricted virtual IP address, so DNS must be configured accordingly with the required CNAME and A records.
+Access to Google APIs is through the Google Organization, not through your VPC network.

 Private cloud to Managed Partner Services

 Managed Partner Services (MPS) lets you provide mission-critical software-as-a-service (SaaS) offerings to Google Cloud customers from hardware and software that you host in an MPS colocation facility.